 Welcome to The Community Guide!
 Let us know what you think of the website by completing this quick survey.

-Early childhood education programs for low-income and minority children improve educational and health prospects, says the Community Preventive Services Task Force.
+School-based health centers for low-income children boost school performance and improve health prospects, says the Community Preventive Services Task Force.

 Interventions have been shown to reduce sedentary screen time among children.
 Peer-reviewed journal publication now available online.

 Learn about Community Preventive Services Task Force findings on coordinated school dismissals to reduce or delay spread of infection.

 Task Force findings were used to prevent motor vehicle-related injury for the Hopi Tribe in Arizona and the Yurok Tribe Reservation in California.

 One organization increased cancer screening rates and the other increased physical activity—both with Task Force findings.
 Read each story to learn more about their success.